Is it possible to decommodify education? Evidence and lessons from the Chilean education market reform

-Chile has initiated an ambitious policy process to reform its education market and mitigate its negative effects on social and educational inequalities.
-By investigating the policy processes that led to the adoption of this reform and the factors that shaped its implementation, the research proposed will elucidate the extent to which it is possible to reverse the commodification of education in national contexts with a long tradition on market policies.
+Chile adopted an ambitious policy process to reform its education market and mitigate its negative effects on social and educational inequalities.
+By investigating the policy processes that led to the adoption of this reform and the factors that shaped its implementation, the research will elucidate the extent to which it is possible to reverse the commodification of education in national contexts with a long tradition on market policies.
 Firstly, focus will be on the political economy of the reform by looking at the actors and drivers that have triggered and configured the adoption process, and the challenges that it has encountered.
-Secondly, we will analyse the effects of the reform on educational actors’ practices, particularly the effects on market logics and dynamics among educational providers and households.
+Secondly, the research will analyze the effects of the reform on educational actors’ practices, particularly the effects on market logics and dynamics among educational providers and households.
 Project findings will be highly relevant to international and national debates on the role of the state and markets in education.

 PI and Co-Is

-PI - Adrian Zancajo, University of Glasgow, School of Education
+PI - Dr Adrian Zancajo, University of Glasgow, School of Education

 Start and End Date